Pixelguru26/RFX-Blender-Asset-Library/README.md

 				> Selects a single component of a vector given an input of 0-2.
 			- Vector Swizzle
 				> Shuffles vector components.
+		- Primitives
-		- Primitive
+			- Mesh Primitives
 				- Advanced Circle
 					> Constructs a mesh circle with additional options to exactly match a specified surface area, average radius, or other parameters.
 				- Arrow Primitive
 					> Constructs a simple arrow mesh pointing along a specified vector.
 Primarily a debug utility.
-			- Bezier Arc
-				> Constructs an approximate arc of a circle using bezier curves.
-			- Bezier Circle
-				> Constructs a standard approximate bezier circle.
 				- Capsule
 					> Constructs a simple capsule mesh.
 				- Circle of Circles
 					> Constructs a set of mesh circles with centers lying at regular intervals along the perimeter of a specified circle.
 By default, the smaller circles will be scaled to touch edges.
-			- Curve Stadium
-				> Constructs a geometric stadium shape ( see https://en.wikipedia.org/wiki/Stadium_(geometry) ) using Bezier curves.
 				- Gear Primitive
 					> Constructs a simple gear mesh with the specified number and interval of teeth.
 				- Mesh Volumetric Grid
 					> Constructs a cubic lattice of interconnected points with a specified resolution and size.
 				- Roundcube
 					> Constructs a sphere using subdivided cube topology.
+				- Mesh Stadium
+					> Constructs a clean stadium mesh which fits exactly within the provided dimensions.
+					> If z is zero, produces 2d mesh only.
+			- Curve Primitives
+				- Bezier Arc
+					> Constructs an approximate arc of a circle using bezier curves.
+				- Bezier Circle
+					> Constructs a standard approximate bezier circle.
+				- Curve Stadium
+					> Constructs a geometric stadium shape ( see https://en.wikipedia.org/wiki/Stadium_(geometry) ) using Bezier curves.
 	- Shading
+		- Coordinate Space Transforms
+			- Cylindric Coords
+			- Grid Coords
+			- Spherical Coords
+			- Polar Coords
+		- Signed Distance Functions
+			- Face SDF
+			- Rhombic Dodecahedron SDF
+		- Shader Effects
+			- Hammered Normals
+			- Parallax
+			- SSS Glass BSDF
+		- Math & Geometry
+			- Project to Plane
+			- Vector Sum
+				> Signed scalar sum of vector components.
+		- Misc
+			- UV Hack - Closest Pole
 	- Full easing nodes as defined by https://easings.net/
 		> The geometry node versions are prefixed with a capital G.
 - Meshes
+	- Greebles
+		- Realistic
+			- Shelf Bracket
+			- Mounting Plate
+			- Rocketdyne Inspired RCS Block
+		- Scifi & Technical
+			- Articulated Block
+			- Curved Blade
+			- Cog Chuck
+			- Coil
+			- Cylindrical Mount
+			- Radial Grate
+			- Pipe Array
+			- Handlebar (adjustable)
+			- Industrial Cable Mount
+			- Riveted Square
+			- Joint Socket
+			- Round Vent Panel
+			- Slotted Wheel
+			- Heavy Duty Wheel
+			- Container Slide
+			- Mountable Side Thruster
 		- Bolt Heads
 			- Phillips
+			- Cross Notch
 			- Slotted
 			- Hex
+			- Flanged Hex
+			- Bevel Crowned Hex
+			- Rivet
+			- Micro Rivet (ultra low poly)
+		- Ninth Desert Dude Contributions
+			- Symbols (6 iconographic meshes)
+			- Structural
+				- Stackable Art Trellis
+				- Simple Wall Support
+				- Fan + Case
+				- Twisted Pillar
+				- Twisted + Tapered Pillar
+				- Wall Lattice
+				- Wall Vanes
+	- Structures
 		- Scaffolding unit
-		> Full high resolution model heavily based on modern tower cranes.
+			> Full high poly model heavily based on modern tower cranes.
+		- Platform Scaffold
+			> Scaffolding unit commonly used for storage or contractor work.
-	> Further catalogue to be written as mesh collection expands.
+	> Further documentation to be provided as time allows.
+Many more are included than written.
 - Materials
 	- Basic metals
+		> None of these require UV maps.
+		- Cobalt
+		- Copper
 		- Gold
-		- Copper
-		- Cobalt
 	- Textured metals
+		> None of these require UV maps.
-		- Beaten copper
+		- Cast Aluminium
 		- Weathered Aluminium
 			> Visibly crystallized.
 Based on exposed infrastructural aluminium poles, such as flag poles, traffic lights, and sign posts.
+		- Cast bronze
+		- Beaten copper
 		- Cast Iron
+	- SF Collection
+		> A collection of fantasy and semi-realistic materials designed for visual appeal rather than realism.
+		> None of these require UV maps as of now.
+		- Black Rubber
+			> Smooth black rubber with a dull surface.
+Intended for use in hoses, pads, cables, and other such details.
+		- Industrial Metal (Painted)
+			> Basic heavy metal using color attribute to apply paint.
+Intended for previews or vertex-colored models.
+		- Marble
+			> Polished white marble with multiple layers of detail.
+		- Mesh
+			> Perforated steel mesh using 3d packing to avoid the need for UV maps.
+Intended for use on low-poly meshes.
+		- Red Granite
+			> Polished red granite with multiple layers of detail.
+		- Ruin Alloy
+			> Grungy brown metal.
+		- Rusty Patch Steel
+			> Basic steel with irregular patches of rust.
+		- Tempered Glass
+			> Custom smooth glass shader with depth-based blue tinting.
+			> Optimized for Cycles, does little in Eevee.
+		- Concrete (WIPCrete)
+			> WIP procedural worn concrete.
+		- Concrete (Painted)
+			> WIP cheap concrete coated in paint, uses vertex colors.
-		- Cast Aluminium
+		- Simple Bars
+			> Simple crossed metal bars with normal maps and open spaces.
+Intended for use on low-poly meshes.

 Special thanks to @NinthDesertDude for assistance, direct contributions, and emotional support. ❤